bleroy/3d-junkyard/Atari130MX/readme.md

 ### Replacing the stems with the printed ones

-The Kailh switches can be disassembled easily by carefully inserting a prying tool (avoid anything too sharp, don't injure yourself) between the white bottm part of the switch and the two wings of the top transparent cover.
+The Kailh switches can be disassembled easily by carefully inserting a prying tool (avoid anything too sharp, don't injure yourself) between the white bottom part of the switch and the two wings of the top transparent cover.

 You can then slide the stem out of the switch while being careful not to lose the spring and the extremely tiny part that pushes the contact rod out of the way when the switch operates.